 History Committee: promotes the collection, writing, and dissemination of historical information in the fields covered by IEEE technical and professional activities, as well as historical information about IEEE and its predecessor organizations.

 Humanitarian Activities Committee: supports the Board vision of IEEE volunteers around the world carrying out and/or supporting impactful humanitarian activities at the local level.

 Investment Committee: advises and assists the IEEE Board of Directors on matters relating to IEEE investments.

-New Inititatives Committee: a standing committee of the IEEE Board of Directors; oversees the IEEE New Initiatives Program, which is designed to identify and fund potential new products, programs, and services that will provide significant benefit to IEEE members, customers, the technical community and the public and that promise to have a lasting impact on IEEE.
+New Initiatives Committee: oversees the IEEE New Initiatives Program, which is designed to identify and fund potential new products, programs, and services that will provide significant benefit to IEEE members, customers, the technical community, and the public, and that promise to have a lasting impact on IEEE.

 Nominations & Appointments (N&A) Committee: responsible for making recommendations of the most qualified individuals for positions elected by the IEEE Assembly and appointed by the IEEE Board of Directors.

 Public Visibility Committee: responsible for the public-visibility initiative, related communications, and other activities focused on increasing public understanding of how engineering, computing, and technology benefit humanity, and to promote the visibility of engineering, computing, and technology professionals who carry out this work.

 Tellers Committee: supervises the processing of ballots received and the tallying of the votes on matters normally on the annual election ballot submitted to the membership of IEEE or to groups of members for a vote.